LinkedInAttic/idiomatic.js/readme.md

     // 11.B.1.2
-    // An example with an assignment statement which assigns a function literal, followed by a self executing function
+    // An example with a function expression, followed by a self-executing anonymous function
     // We end up passing the second function as an argument to the first function and then trying to call the result of the first function call as a function.
     // Bad:
     var fn = function() {
       alert('hello');
     }

     (function () {
       alert('world');